chrisallenlane/pharse/README.md

 Known Issues
 ------------
-This script will likely exhibit undesireable behavior if more than 26 options are specified.
+This script will likely exhibit undesirable behavior if more than 26 options are specified.
 This is because each short option is automatically chosen (if not explicitly specified) from [a-z], and the supply of lowercase letters will be exhausted beyond 26.